Survivalism: Religious beliefs

 The Horsemen of the Apocalypse, depicted in a woodcut by Albrecht Dürer (c.
-1497–98), ride forth as a group, with an angel heralding them, to bring Death, Famine, War and Plague unto man.
+1497–98), ride forth as a group, with an angel heralding them, to bring Death, Famine, War and Conquest unto man.

 Other survivalists have more specialized concerns, often related to an adherence to apocalyptic religious beliefs.

 Some evangelical Christians hold to an interpretation of Bible prophecy known as the posttribulation rapture, in which the world will have to go through a seven-year period of war and global dictatorship known as the "Great Tribulation".
 Jim McKeever helped popularize survival preparations among this branch of evangelical Christians with his 1978 book Christians Will Go Through the Tribulation, and How To Prepare For It.

 Similarly, some Catholics are preppers, based on Marian apparitions which speak of a great chastisement of humanity by God, particularly those associated with Our Lady of Fatima and Our Lady of Akita (which states "fire will fall from the sky and will wipe out a great part of humanity").